• Home

 How many beta readers should I use?

-More is not better.
-Too many and there are too many cooks in the kitchen—not to mention a lot of feedback to wade through.
+More is not necessarily better.
+With too many, there are too many cooks in the kitchen—not to mention a lot of feedback to wade through.
 I recommend three or four good beta readers.
 If you are new to finding beta readers, you may want a couple more, especially if you’re uncertain of the quality of the feedback you’ll receive.
 Additionally, you may want two beta rounds; a first round to read after a completion of a first self-edit, and a second round (with a new set of beta readers!) after a second self-edit.

 Once you are familiar with using beta readers, you will know how many work best for you.